pritom169/KTR-UniBam/Chapter-3/README.md

 ### TCP: Flow Control
 - Flow control is a mechanism to avoid the calamity of receiver being overrun by sender by sending way to fast.
-It allows receiver explicitly control the receiver so that the sender does not transmit too much too fast.
+It allows receiver explicitly control the sender so that the sender does not transmit too much too fast.

 - The receiver tells how much free buffer space there is, and the sender will not send any more data than that.
-The limit that is set by the receiver is notated by rwnd.
+The limit that is set by the receiver is notated by `rwnd`.

 - This information is sent to sender to receiver advertised window in the TCP header, and the value will change as the free buffer fluctuates overtime.